conner-huf/portfolio-site/README.md

 ---

 I've gone through my bigger projects and implemented testing with jest.
 So I implemented some tests with the portfolio site as well!

+### 6/5/24

+---

+I added a yaml file to handle CI/CD with Github actions.
+In the past I was manually running a npm run deploy script every time I wanted to make changes, but now it auto updates and deploys every time I push changes to main!